ritnB/portfolio/README.md

-# 🧠 antMeter – Crypto Trend Forecasting & Monitoring
+# 🧠 Crypto Trend Forecasting & Monitoring

 A full-stack project for analyzing and monitoring cryptocurrency market trends using machine learning and automated dashboards.